phillipnunes/100-days-of-code/log.md

 **Today's Progress**: I learned some tricks with Dev Tools and finished an app in React for an interview.

 **Thoughts:** OMG...it's hard to code when I don't sleep well.

+### Day 26: September 22 2018

+**Today's Progress**: Today I started to solve math problems with Javascript and also started a React Native App to learn this library.